 At the beginning of the development or roasting phase, the reaction of the coffee bean becomes exothermic.
 This means that the bean has stored energy during the drying and browning processes, which now causes the coffee to burst.

 In the development phase, the desired flavoring substances develop.
 If we do not slow down the roasting process at this stage, there is a risk that our coffee will taste smoky and become too bitter.

 The development phase typically comprises around 15–25% of the total roasting time.
 However, the exact duration depends on the desired taste profile and degree of roasting.

-The so-called degree of roast is one of the most important factors when roasting coffee because it measures the various roasting results you can get when roasting coffee.
+The so-called degree of roast is one of the most important factors when roasting coffee because it measures the various roasting results you can get.

 Roasters usually want to intensify the coffee's own aromas and achieve a corresponding degree of roasting.
-Typically, light roast coffee is acidic, dark roast coffee is bitter.
+Typically, light-roasted coffee is acidic, and dark-roasted coffee is bitter.
 Fruity aromas are also more common in light roasts, while smoky aromas are more common in heavily roasted coffee.